Veloric/scl-demo/README.md

 ## Some headers

-Just starting out
+Just trying something out
-Cloning attempt successful.
+Tom is always trying to catch Jerry but fails miserably.

  ༼ つ ◕_◕ ༽つ